 Final Thoughts on Free and Cheap Stock Photos

-Between these nine sites, I’m confident that you’ll be able to find pretty much anything you need for a great price.
+Between these ten sites, I’m confident that you’ll be able to find pretty much anything you need for a great price.

 Keep in mind that stock photo sites tend to have tons of photos that are very “stocky.”
 People can sniff out stock photos fairly well (they’re somewhat of a turnoff).
 The more organic and natural your image is, the better.

 The cheaper the stock photos are, the more likely they are to be less professional and cheesy.
 So my last piece of advice would be to remind you that you get what you pay for.

 Is there a site that you love that I didn’t list here?
 Let me know in the comments.